Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Introduction

+Existing works such as Test-Time Adaptation (TTA) \citep{sun2020test, wang2020tent, zhang2022memo, niu2022efficient, online_tta} and Continual Test-Time Adaptation (CTTA) \citep{ctta, gong2022note, niu2022efficient, song2023ecotta, tian2024parameter, wang2024continual} similarly utilize unsupervised test-time data, but with a different focus: \textit{adapting models to unknown distribution shifts in data during deployment.} These methods consider previously unseen domain shifts and corruptions in the test-time data itself, aiming to perform well on this unsupervised data, while not degrading the performance of the model on past data.
+Further, these methods cannot address forgetting in a class incremental learning (CIL) setup.
+On the other hand, our setting, which interleaves supervised and unsupervised sessions, considers leveraging test-time data that does not require domain shift/corruption with respect to previously seen data.
+Instead, it aims to use the unsupervised data to combat forgetting in the CIL setting through the supervised sessions.
+Table~\ref{contrast_bet_ctta_dosapp} highlights the key differences between our proposed approach \textbf{DoSAPP} and existing CTTA methods.

-Our contributions are as follows: 1) We propose a new setting for continual learning where test-time data can be leveraged especially in the challenging scenario of CIL-CL.
+Our contributions are as follows: 1) We propose a new setting for continual learning where test-time data can be leveraged for forgetting without explicit knowledge of task boundaries, especially in the challenging scenario of CIL.
 2) We investigate different baselines for this setting.
-3) We propose a novel approach that illustrates the utility of test-time data in supervised continual learning and the significant reduction in forgetting without any external replay buffer.
+3) We propose a novel approach that illustrates the utility of test-time data in supervised continual learning and the significant reduction in forgetting without relying on any external replay buffer.

-In the following we discussed the closely related work, Section~\ref{sec:relatedwor} and present our setting, and our approach, Section~\ref{sec:method} we evaluate our approach on various CL sequences, Section~\ref{sec:experiments}, perform ablations on different components of our approach, Section~\ref{ablation}, put forth some limitations of our work, Section~\ref{limitation} and conclude in Section~\ref{sec:conclusion}.